daahl/355.674-Removal-and-recycling-in-electrical-engineering-report/markdown/5-recycling.md

 ### Bio-hydrometallurgical approach ...

 The use of bacteria or fungii is gaining attention as an alternative to traditional hydro- and pyrometallurgical methods (add src).
 In one study it was found that the bacteria Pseudomonas chlororaphis was able to disolve Ag, Au, and Cu at rates of 8.2%, 12.1%, and 52.3% respectively (src7 -> Ruan et al. 2014).
 Another study looked at the fungii A. niger, also known as black mold, and found that in a two-step chemo-bioleaching process, a recovery rate of 70.6% of Cu was acheived (src7 -> Jadhav et al).
 The use of biological agents is still new, and there are many variables that has to be controlled to make the process reliable (pH, temperature, contamination, etc.) (src7).
+Ionic liquids (Ils) can potentially play a role in te future of metal extration (src7).
+Ils are often hydrophobic and can therefore also extract other hydrophobic materials.
+They do however come with the downside of being toxic and having poor biodegradability.
+Another future candidate are deep eutectic solvents (DES), which are overcome these problems of Ils (src7).
+Another compound that has been explored is glycine (src7 -> Li et al. 2018).
+It has shown to be effective at dissolving Cu at a rate of 98% after 48 h.
+But it does struggle with solving other metals such as Au and Ag (src7).

+Chelating, which is the chemical process of binding a metal ion to a chemical compound, has also gained popularity in recent years (src7).
+By using biodegradable chemicals such as DTPA or NTA, metals such as Cr, Cu, Zn, and Pb can be removed from polluted soils (src7 Chauhan et al.).
 ## Pyrometallurgical recycling

 Even though it has a high and rapid recovery rate of REEs, it also has issues with high energy use (src6 -> 14).
 It is a method that uses high heat, themal extraction, of materials by melting and incineration (src7).
 One important downside of pyrometallurgy is the hazardous fumes that are released during the process.